How to Install novelWriter on Ubuntu 22.04 or 20.04

-Before we proceed with the novelWriter installation, it’s essential to ensure that your Ubuntu system is updated.
+Before proceeding with the novelWriter installation, it’s essential to ensure your Ubuntu system is updated.
 Updating your system syncs all existing packages to their latest versions, reducing the possibility of software conflicts.

 sudo apt update